nhsbsa/nhsbsa-digital-playbook/src/accessibility-statement.md

 ## How accessible this website is

 This website has not yet been tested.
-We plan to test this website in December 2025.
+We plan to test this website in May 2026.

 ## Feedback and contact information